Local Rules - Davidson County Courts of Record

 - 7.01 - Custody of the Files

-The clerk will have custody of all papers and records of the court.
+The clerk will have custody of all papers, records and electronic records of the court.
 Files may not be withdrawn by any person at any time absent court order.
-Depositions and records of administrative tribunals may be withdrawn with permission of the clerk.
+Depositions and records of administrative tribunals filed in paper format may be withdrawn with permission of the clerk.
 The clerk will furnish copies of the content of files at a reasonable cost.
-After final determination in a civil case, the parties have thirty days to withdraw exhibits and discovery materials.
-The clerk may destroy or dispose of exhibits not so withdrawn after appropriate notice to the parties.
+After final determination in a civil case, the parties have thirty days to withdraw trial exhibits and discovery materials submitted in paper format.
+The clerk may destroy or dispose of trial exhibits not so withdrawn after appropriate notice to the parties.

 - 7.02 - Papers, Documents or Files Under Seal